-- 4.1 The draft strategy was first presented to Health & Wellbeing Scrutiny Panel on 20 February 2020 and Economic Growth Scrutiny Panel on 27 February 2020. - 4.2 The public consultation on the strategy took place from 28 August 2020 through to the 18 September 2020.
+- 4.1 The draft Strategy was presented to Health & Wellbeing Scrutiny Panel on 20 February 2020 and Economic Growth Scrutiny Panel on 27 February 2020. - 4.2 The public consultation on the Strategy took place from 28 August 2020 through to the 18 September 2020.
 A consultation document, setting out the background, context and key questions accompanied the draft.
-In addition, the Cumbria Baseline Report was included on the website to inform respondents on the latest research and recommendations on target setting. - 4.3 The amended strategy and draft action plan were scrutinised by Health and Wellbeing Scrutiny Panel on 14 January 2021 and the following five points were made in the first resolution: - 1.
-Training for officers and Members - 2.
-The risk of doing nothing and the adverse impact of not doing anything
+In addition the Cumbria Baseline Report was included on the website to inform respondents on the latest research and recommendations on target setting. - 4.3 The amended Strategy and draft action plan will be scrutinised by Health and Wellbeing Scrutiny Panel and Economic Growth Scrutiny Panel in January 2021. - 4.4 An annual report on the Strategy will be made available to Health and Wellbeing Scrutiny Panel for inclusion in their work programme.